 3. ANY RESTRICTIONS FOR FOREIGNERS BUYING PROPERTY IN THE DR?

 There are NO restrictions or limitations on the type or amount of properties a foreigner can buy in the DOMINICAN REPUBLIC.
-Actually, as a foreigner you have the same benefits and privileges as Dominicans buying property in their country.
+Actually, as a foreigner, you have the same benefits and privileges as Dominicans buying property in their country.

-As a foreigner, you have the same rights and privileges as Dominicans with regards to buying & owning real estate in the DOMINICAN REPUBLIC, including the benefits of tax incentives such as the CONFOTUR Law (click for details).
+As a foreigner, you have the same rights and privileges as Dominicans with regard to buying & owning real estate in the DOMINICAN REPUBLIC, including the benefits of tax incentives such as the CONFOTUR Law (click for details).

 As a foreigner, the title of the properties will be in your name for life i.e. until you chose to sell the properties or to pass them on to your heirs.

 4. HOW TO SELECT THE RIGHT REAL ESTATE COMPANY OR AGENT TO WORK WITH?